 It quickly evolved into a therapeutic break for me.
 Each comic strip is a small design project or puzzle in its own right…with an idea to express.

 A couple turned into ten.
 Ten turned into 50.
 Now there are more than 60 comic strips and counting with a couple dozen more ideas in the queue.
-There is seemingly no end in site as there is plenty of material out there…a target rich environment.
+There is seemingly no end in sight as there is plenty of material out there…a target-rich environment.

 Sled is at his core a good guy.
 He tries hard, he is an optimist, he doesn’t always succeed but is undaunted by his setbacks.